After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 32. You Created the Problem

-Instead of complaining why you’re always having unwanted problems, find the root cause instead.
+Instead of complaining about your persistent unwanted problems, find the root cause.
 Maybe your financial problems are the result of your consumerism.
 Maybe your diseases are the result of an unhealthy lifestyle.
 There are problems that you created but you never realize them.
 That’s why they keep coming back.

 33. Just Do Something

 If you find yourself bored or don’t know what to do, just do something randomly.
 Get your blood flowing.
 There are many activities you can try.
 And you don’t need to spend money on them.
-We’ll see what happens next.
+See what happens next.

 34. What Makes You Busy